There are more reasons to provide food and beverages in the office than there are reasons against it.

 If you’re trying to make a good impression and be courteous to visitors, you want to offer them refreshments.

 This can be helpful in swaying others towards your business.
-Offer someone a hot cup of coffee and they will automatically hold your company in a higher regard.
+Offer someone a hot cup of coffee and they will automatically hold your company in higher regard than those who don’t.

 Increased Productivity & A Positive Work Environment

-Giving employees the option to stay within the company minimizes the time spent venturing out to buy food as well.
+Giving employees the option to stay within the company minimizes the time spent venturing out to buy something.
 That means more time spent getting things done.

 Offering healthy options can also influence your employees to create a routine with a healthy diet in mind.